hmarroquin/Cleaningdata/CodeBook.md

 Variable Names | Descriptions
 ------------ | -------------
 activities| 6 levels.
 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS SITTING, STANDING, LAYING
-subjects| the subject who performed the activity, ranges from 1 to 30 ...BodyAccelerometer-...| 6 columns.
+names| the subject who performed the activity, ranges from 1 to 30 ...BodyAccelerometer-...| 6 columns.
 Mean and standard deviation of time or frequancy of 3-axial body signals (X, Y or Z) from accelerometer for each subject and each activity
 ...GravityAccelerometer-...| 6 columns.
 Mean and standard deviation of time or frequancy of 3-axial Gravity signals (X, Y or Z) from accelerometer each subject and each activity
 ...BodyAccelerometerJerk-...| 6 columns.
 Mean and standard deviation of time or frequancy of 3-axial body jerk signals (X, Y or Z) from accelerometer each subject and each activity